marioy47/blog-site/src/content/blog/phpcodesniffer-vscode-wordpress-config/index.md

 cover: ./phpcs.png
 ---

-# Configure PHP_CodeSniffer and Visual Studio Code to manage coding standards for WordPress Development

 In this article I'll try to show you how to setup a development environment for a WordPress plugin that follows the WordPress coding standards.

 I'll be using [Composer](https://getcomposer.org/) for installing all the packages and configuring namespaces for autoloading.
 So be sure to have it installed globally first.